DanielYWoo/danielywoo.github.io/_posts/2021-03-15-messaging-reliability-and-order.markdown

 Kafka producer API is async, it has a memory buffer.
 Kafka also has a socket buffer which can be tuned by “socket.send.buffer.bytes” (SO_SNDBUF).
 In case of a network failure, messages in the socket buffer could be lost; in case of a producer crash, all messages in the two buffers are gone.

 Due to the volatility of buffers, a message is deemed as sent only when the ACK is received.
 Both RabbitMQ and Kafka provide callbacks(ACK).

 When using Kafka, you probably need to limit the buffer size ("buffer.memory") or shorten the wait time ("linger.ms").
 When you generate events too fast or you have too many busy producers in one JVM process, your producer could run out of memory and crash.
 Of course, if you want the best reliability, you need to flush the buffer and acknowledge for every single message, definitely, your application will be slowed.

 #### Producer-Broker ACK in RabbitMQ
-RabbitMQ uses the term "Publisher Confirm", From the official doc:
+RabbitMQ uses the term "Publisher Confirm" for ACK, and "Publisher Return" for NACK.
+From the official doc, it says:

 Once a channel is in confirm mode, both the broker and the client count messages (counting starts at 1 on the first confirm.select).
 The broker then confirms messages as it handles them by sending a basic.ack on the same channel.
 The delivery-tag field contains the sequence number of the confirmed message